Biomedical Term Service Help

 There are 2 main relationships in the ontology tree:

 • IS_A relationship.
-This type of relationship exists between parents and children, pointing toward the parent.
-It indicates that a child term is a (more specific) type of the parent term.
-For example, "Gaucher cells" is a more specific description of a " Abnormal cell morphology".
-In ontologies, it's guaranteed that a child term has all the properties of its parent term.
+This type of relationship exists between parent and child terms, pointing toward the parent.
+It indicates that a child term is a more specific type of the parent term.
+For example, "Gaucher cells" is a more specific description of "Abnormal cell morphology."
+In ontologies, it is guaranteed that a child term inherits all the properties of its parent term.

 Genomic data